Liga Portugal 2: Format

 In the 2016–17 season, there were 22 clubs in the Segunda Liga (24 in the seasons before).
 Then the number of teams was reduced every season until it reached 18 teams in the 2018–19 season.

 During the course of a season, each club plays every other team twice — once at their home stadium and once at their opponent's — for a total of 34 games.
-At the end of each season, the two top teams are promoted to the Primeira Liga and the two lowest ranked teams will be relegated to the new Liga 3 (previously they were relegated to Campeonato de Portugal).
+At the end of each season, the two top teams are promoted to the Liga Portugal and the two lowest ranked teams will be relegated to the new Liga 3 (previously they were relegated to Campeonato de Portugal).
 There will be also a two-legged promotion/relegation play-off involving the 16th placed teams of Primeira Liga and 3rd placed team from Liga Portugal 2.
-The B teams cannot be promoted to Primeira Liga but can be demoted if they end the season in one of the relegation positions or if the main team is also relegated.
+The B teams cannot be promoted to Liga Portugal but can be demoted if they end the season in one of the relegation positions or if the main team is also relegated.

 Broadcasting

 Since 2018–19, all the matches are broadcast by Sport TV, though some of them are only broadcast through online streaming.
-The exceptions are Benfica B and Porto B home games, broadcast by Benfica TV and Porto Canal.
+The exceptions are Benfica B, Porto B and Sporting B home games, broadcast by Benfica TV, Porto Canal and Sporting TV.